statycc/loop-fission/README.md

-# Modified version of Polybench

-**The parallel programs are in `parallel/`**
+# Polybench++

+This is a reorganized version of [Polybench/C benchmark suite][PB], with minimal changes and extensions, for purpose of timing pyalp transformations on these programs.

+**Changes to original suite:**

+1. The original benchmark program files are under `original/`
+    - these are in a flat directory, unlike original source.

+2. Headers moved to `headers` to enable sharing between the program directories
+    - references to headers have been changed from e.g. `"2mm.h" -> <2mm.h>`

+3. `time_benchmark.sh` changed to output results in tabular format

+**Extensions:**

+1. Parallel versions of programs in `parallel/` directory

-- these are manually transformed programs
+    - These are manually transformed versions of the benchmark programs
-    - Only code block with comment `Main computational kernel....` should be transformed
-    - look for `#pragma scop .... #pragma endscop`
-    - The rest is templating code

     - Filename schema:
         - Filename ends with `_og.c` =>  non-parallelizable/same as original version
         - Otherwise: file has been transformed and is parallelizable

-**The original benchmark program files are under `original/`**

-- these are in a flat directory, unlike original source, but otherwise same
+2. `run.sh` script has been added

+    - this is a wrapper for the built-in timing script
+    - enables timing entire directory at once
+    - adds some useful argument flags

 ### How to time

-We can compare programs in these 2 directories.
-Script `run.sh` runs [built-in timing benchmark](./utilities/time_benchmark.sh) on all examples with single command, the timing has been modified to generate tabular results, but is otherwise same as what ships with this benchmark suite.

 **Basic usage**